Home » All Recipes » Drinks » Cool And Refreshing Paloma Mocktail

 Serve your mocktail over ice in a highball or stemless wine glass, garnished with a fresh rosemary sprig and a thin grapefruit slice for that picture-perfect touch.
 For best results, make it just before serving so it’s at its fizziest.

 Pair it with light eats in summer like shrimp or tilapia tacos, summer salad, chilled corn and black bean salad, or avocado toast with feta.
-For winter, it’s delicious with holiday treats like hot chocolate cookies, poached pears, or red velvet cake.
+In fall or winter, it’s delicious with holiday treats like pecan pie, poached pears, sweet potato bites, hot chocolate cookies, or red velvet cake.

 More Easy Drinks To Try